chriskacerguis/certy/README.md

 - Run `cp .env.example .env`
 - Run `docker compose up -d`

-## Storage and backups

-All CA data is stored in a single SQLite database at `.local-ca/ca.db` by default (configurable via `LOCAL_CA_DB`).

-What lives in SQLite:

-- CA metadata and issued cert index
-- ACME accounts, orders, authzs
-- Root and Intermediate certificates and private keys (PEM), in table `keystore`

-Backup strategy:

-- Stop the app or ensure no writes, then back up the `ca.db` file
-- Or copy hot with WAL mode: include both `ca.db` and `ca.db-wal`/`ca.db-shm` if present

-Optional at-rest encryption for private keys:

-- Set `KEYSTORE_SECRET` (>= 8 chars).
-Private keys stored in `keystore` will be encrypted using AES-256-GCM.
-- Without `KEYSTORE_SECRET`, PEMs are stored as plaintext in the database.

 ### Docker backup and restore

 By default inside the container, data lives at `/app/.local-ca` (SQLite `ca.db` plus WAL/SHM).
 Mount this to a named volume or host directory for persistence.